Aakartion/Computer-Graphics/README.md

 # Computer-Graphics
-This repository contains assignment of Interactive Computer Graphics
+This repository contains assignments of Interactive Computer Graphics.